UML-Cyber-Security/CCDC_Practice_Infrastructure/Proxmox/4-ImportOvaFromVirtualBox.md

 qm create 130 --name "test-Kali" --memory 2048 --net virtio,bridge=vmbr0 --sockets 1 --cores 1 --virtio0 ccdc2024Storage:130/Kali-CRV3-disk001.qcow2
 ```

-To explain the command, I will simply read it out in English:

-We will create a VM with the `ID 130` that has the name `test-Kali` who will have `2048 MB of RAM` that will use the `vmbr0` network adapter while being allocated `1 socket and 1 core` for CPU which will have the hard disk assigned from our `ccdc2024Storage` storage location under the ID 130 folder and looking for the `Kali-CRV3-disk001.qcow2` hard disk image.
+This command creates a VM with the `ID 130` that has the name `test-Kali` which will have `2048 MB of RAM`, uses the `vmbr0` network adapter, is allocated `1 socket and 1 core` for CPU which, and will have the hard disk assigned from our `ccdc2024Storage` storage location under the ID 130 folder and looking for the `Kali-CRV3-disk001.qcow2` hard disk image.

-# Start the machine from Proxmox GUI
+## Start the machine from Proxmox GUI

-Simply start the machine from the Proxmox GUI and then you should be all set.
+Start the machine from the Proxmox GUI and then you should be all set.
 ![](Images/4-ImportOvaFromVirtualbox/StartedKali.PNG)